VincentPaulV/RT-Labs-Open-Source/README.md

 To keep this discussion simple, this code interacts with your experiment hardware (i.e. the web server running on your microcontroller)

-It's functions are to:
+Its functions are to:
 - Trigger the experiment by running the actuator (be it a motor or a shaker)
 - Fetch the data from the web server (the web server sends the accelerometer data as a text response)
-- Complie the data and make it a CSV file
+- Compile the data and make it a CSV file
 - Storing it in filePath mentioned above that is ```PATH_TO_REPO+'/my-portfolio/public/'+FOLDER_TO_STORE_DATA_IN_PUBLIC_FOLDER``` as a file named as ```data.txt```